 The Twins were barely competitive in 1979, finishing the season with a record of 82-80.
 It also was manager Gene Mauch’s final full season with the club, and star infielder, Rod Carew, who hit .388 in 1977, was no longer with the Twins after he was traded during the offseason.
-His departure was almost a given after owner Calvin Griffith made disparaging comments about Carew and Black people at a now infamous luncheon in Waseca, Minnesota.
+His departure was almost a given after owner Calvin Griffith made disparaging comments about Carew and Black people at a now infamous dinner in Waseca, Minnesota.

 So it was largely a down year for the Twins in 1979, except when it came to playing the Toronto Blue Jays.
 The Twins won 11 of 12 meetings against a club that had lost 100 or more games since the American League expanded in 1977.
 The Seattle Mariners were the other expansion team.